Stack Data Structure Overview

 5. Predictable Memory Allocation

-Since arrays have a fixed size, the memory allocation is predictable, which can be advantageous in systems where memory management is critical.
+Since each array has a predetermined size, the allocation of memory is a very predictable one, which can be a great advantage in resource-constrained systems where memory handling is critical.

 Advantages and Disadvantages of Stack Implementation using Array in C